redforks/awesome/README.md

 `num` crate is a meta crate, if only use a few features, such as `ToPrimitimive`, import the specific crates to save compile time, such as `num-traits`.

+## cint crate

+`cint`` - color interop, defines common color types, and a `Spaces` enum for these color spaces.
+No color space conversion.

+## mint crate

+`mint` - Math interoperability standard types.
+Mainly for computer graphics, such as Matrix, Point, Angle, Vector.

 ## phf

 [`phf`](https://crates.io/crates/phf), Perficate Hash Function, is a macro to generate a perfect hash function.